Quodatum/xqdoca/README.md

 Options not specified in the .xqdoca file are taken from [config.xqdoca](src/main/config.xqdoca)

 ## XQDoc schema
-The official xqDoc site is https://xqdoc.org/ The schema is located at https://xqdoc.org/xqdoc-1.0.01132014.xsd.
+The official xqDoc site is https://xqdoc.org/.
+The schema current is located at https://xqdoc.org/xqdoc-1.0.01132014.xsd.
+This includes namespace lists.

-This project uses a modified schema.
-This has the following changes:
+This project uses a slightly expanded schema with the following changes:
-1. `variable` elements may have `invoked` and `ref-variable` elements to capture references in varable definitions .
+1. `variable` elements may have `invoked` and `ref-variable` elements to capture references in varable definitions.
 2. `function` and `variable` elements may have a boolean valued `external` attribute.
 3. `import` elements may have `<at>` children